|

 block of Gramercy Street NW.

-The severe injuries he suffered in the mugging were
+The severe injuries he suffered in the mugging

-likely exacerbated by an incredible series of errors
+were likely exacerbated by an incredible series

-made by paramedics and hospital emergency room workers.
+of errors made by paramedics and hospital

-Paramedics not only failed to properly assess his
+failed to properly assess his condition, but

-of their patient, they bypassed the closest hospital
+patient, they bypassed the closest hospital

-so one of the EMTs could attend to a personal matter
+so one of the EMTs could attend to a personal

-his injuries.
-Nurses reported they couldn't read the
+reported they couldn't read the sloppy handwriting

-sloppy handwriting of the doctor who'd written orders
+of the doctor who'd written orders detailing

-detailing his treatment.
-Nearly four hours passed
+his treatment.
+Nearly four hours passed before

-before he received a neurological evaluation.
+he received a neurological evaluation.
 The

 level of medical care he received was appropriately